 This year, Batman-in-the-making Robert Pattinson can be seen in Tenet.

-“Robert Pattinson & COVID-19: Positive Test Halts The Batman + Unsettles Wobbly Movie Industry” last updated in September 2020.
+“Robert Pattinson COVID-19 Positive Test Halts The Batman” last updated in September 2021.